Telmatobius culeus: Conservation measures

 The Titicaca water frog is regarded as one of the flagship species of Lake Titicaca, and in 2019 Peru issued a 1 sol coin with an illustration of this frog as part of an endangered wildlife series.

 In 2013, it was one of the contenders for "ugliest animal", a humorous public vote arranged by the Ugly Animal Preservation Society, an organisation that attempts to draw attention to threatened species that lack the cuteness factor.

 Protection

-In Peru, trade outside its native range at Lake Titicaca has been illegal in decades, and in 2014 it was afforded full protection in the country, making it illegal to catch the species.
+In Peru, trade outside its native range at Lake Titicaca has been illegal for decades, and in 2014 it was afforded full protection in the country, making it illegal to catch the species.
 The Peruvian authorities have seized thousands of Titicaca water frogs that were illegally traded within the country.
 In 2016–2017, it was legally protected from hunting in Bolivia.
 Since 2016, commercial international trade has been prohibited because it is included on CITES Appendix I.

 Reserves where the frog occurs have been established, and Lake Titicaca is recognized as a Ramsar site, but the protection provided by reserves in this region is often very limited.